goravel/docs/ORM/relationships.md

 }
 ```

-Additionally, Orm assumes that the foreign key should have a value matching the primary key column of the parent.
-In other words, Orm will look for the value of the user's `id` column in the `UserId` column of the `Phone` record.
-If you would like the relationship to use a primary key value other than `id`, you can add `references` Tag to the `Phone` field in `User` model. pass a third argument to the hasOne method(Other relationships are similar):
+Additionally, when using `Orm`, it is assumed that the foreign key should match the primary key column of the parent.
+This means that `Orm` will search for the user's `ID` column value in the `UserId` column of the `Phone` record.
+If you wish to use a primary key value other than `ID`, you can add a "Tag" reference to the `Phone` field in `User` model.
+To do this, simply pass a third argument to the `hasOne` method.
+(Other relationship setups are similar.)

 ```go
 type User struct {